Sonnet 534

 To grace the earth as though an errant ray

-And rainbow hue the earth in kindness fair
+And rainbow hue the earth in kindness fair—

 That every heart so touched rise hope adorned,

-Imbued in ardor yet beyond compare.
+Imbued in ardor, yet beyond compare.

-Of fondness blessed such purity of heart
+With fondness blessed and purity of heart,

-By gentle grace could every soul confound
+By gentle grace that every soul confounds—

 Now is a time to celebrate and sing